What Is an Independent Contractor Agreement: A Complete Guide

 The indemnification clause covers the client's liability for any fees, costs, and judgments against the contractor.
-It states that the contractor agrees to indemnify the client for all losses and claims that result from the contractor's actions.
+It states the contractor agrees to indemnify, or compensate, the client for all losses and claims that result from the contractor's misactions.
 The clause mainly serves to protect the client from legal consequences for the acts of their contractor.

-Governing laws or applicable laws is the paragraph stating that laws of the state or country of choice will apply to the agreement if legal trouble arises during the term of this agreement.
-This is an important element, especially if the parties involved are not in the same country.
-Although the governing law is usually the same as the contracting side, the parties could decide together on which laws will be applicable in case of legal issues.
+The governing laws (or applicable laws) section states which party’s laws of the state or country will apply to the agreement if legal trouble arises during the term of this agreement.
+Clarifying applicable governing laws is especially important if the parties involved are not in the same country and cannot resolve an issue through arbitration.

-The waiver clause serves as proof of releasing any rights in the business relationship between the hiring company and the contractor.
-Although it's standard practice, this needs to be done in writing.
+The waiver clause proves to release any rights in the business relationship between the hiring company and the contractor.
+Waiver clauses are standard practice but must appear in writing.

-This section should indicate that the contractor is required to have their own liability insurance for the business and that the client is not responsible for covering the contractor with their insurance policy.
+This section indicates that the contractor must have liability insurance and that the client is not responsible for covering the contractor with their insurance policy.

 Warranties and professional capacity

-When you hire contractors, you should be able to count on their capacity and capability to complete the job you entrusted them using their own equipment and means.
 The warranties and capacity section is one of a few essential provisions in independent contractor agreements.
-The contractor agrees that they have the capacity, methods, and equipment that warranties they will fulfill the task.
+Here, the contractor agrees they have the capacity, methods, and equipment that warranties they will fulfill the task.